yoo2001818/avcs/DESIGN.md

 they can choose whatever path they want and they should end up in the same point, thus ignoring conflicted path.

+### Conflict eviction
+While conflict can happen in multiple scopes, they usually don't have to see each other.

+Let's begin with this scenario.

+- A: increment on X
+- B: increment on Y
+- A: set Y to 0
+- B: set X to 3

+While X and Y both have conflictions, they're independent - they don't have to see each other, as they're associative - they don't care if they get merged in any order.

+Therefore, confliction handler can run twice, with domain for X and Y.

+But, what if both X and Y gets written?

+- A: increment on X
+- B: increment on Y
+- A: set Y to 0
+- B: set X and Y to 3

+Since we can't ensure that actions are idempotent, running twice - is not an option.

+Therefore, in this case, avcs should just call confliction handler with all these actions.

+This can be a problem if a user issues an action that applies to the entire data storage.
+But since it's impossible to resolve inside here, the application code is reponsible for such cases.

 ## Action ID
 The application, or avcs, must provide a way to dispense unique IDs, and attach those IDs into every action.